tabreturn/tabreturn.portfolio/_posts/2020-10-03-python-mode-for-processing-—-creative-coding-made-easy.md

 nonfeature: true
 <!--view:       https://nostarch.com/-->
 ---
 My new book on creative coding with Python is out soon.
+Watch this space.
 Publisher: [No Starch Press](https://nostarch.com/).